Debit Mastercard: Indonesia

-In Indonesia, banks such as Bank Central Asia, CIMB Niaga, OCBC Indonesia, and Bank Danamon offer Debit Mastercard to their customers alongside national debit card under Gerbang Pembayaran Nasional (GPN; National Payment Gateway) network.
-Debit Mastercard competes with Visa Debit for international debit card networks.
+In Indonesia, banks such as Bank Central Asia (BCA), CIMB Niaga, OCBC Indonesia, and Bank Danamon offer contactless Debit Mastercard to their customers alongside national debit card scheme under Gerbang Pembayaran Nasional (GPN; National Payment Gateway) network.
+Debit Mastercard competes with Visa Debit for international debit card schemes.

 Netherlands

 bunq bank issues a Debit Mastercard to its premium customers.
 Additionally, ICS issues MasterCard and VISA debit cards including 180-day insurance, which is normally not available on debit cards in the Netherlands.

 Rabobank will start offering Debit Mastercards from mid-2022, alongside their existing Visa Debit cards.
 ING has also begun rolling out Debit Mastercards, which will gradually replace their current stock of V-PAY and Maestro cards.
 The full rollout of Debit Mastercards by ING is expected to take place in 2024.

 Philippines

-Major banks like BDO, Metrobank(with maestro), Security Bank, RCBC, BPI and PNB(with maestro) issues Debit Mastercard.
+Major banks like BDO, Metrobank (with Maestro), Security Bank, RCBC, BPI and PNB (with Maestro) issues Debit Mastercard.